Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Dallas Cowboys vs. Washington Football Team NFL Week 16 matchup on December 26, 2021.

-The Dallas Cowboys (10-4) will try to extend their three-game winning run in a Week 16 clash with the Washington Football Team (6-8).
+The Dallas Cowboys (10-4) will aim to extend their three-game winning run in a Week 16 clash against the Washington Football Team (6-8).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .